Therapist As A Person

 Therapist's Guide For Preparing a Professional Will

-Kenneth S. Pope, Ph.D., ABPP & Melba J.T.
-Vasquez, Ph.D., ABPP
+Kenneth S. Pope, Ph.D., ABPP, Melba J.T.
+Vasquez, Ph.D., ABPP, Nayeli Y. Chavez-Dueñas, Ph.D., &

-A professional will is a plan for what happens if a therapist dies suddenly or is incapacitated (e.g., falls into a coma) without warning.
-It helps those whom you designate to respond promptly and effectively to the needs of your clients and to the "unfinished business" of your business.
+A professional will is a plan for what happens if we die suddenly or become incapacitated without warning.
+It helps those whom we designate to respond to our clients' needs and to the unfinished business of our practice.
+It spells out decisive details that can be hard or impossible to come by at a time of shock and mourning.

-Who would respond effectively in the event that you suddenly die or are incapacitated?
-Who can make necessary arrangements in a time of great stress; take care of matters sensitively, efficiently, and effectively; and make sure nothing important is overlooked?
-Who is the best person to talk to many, if not all, of your clients?
-A good professional will clearly designates a qualified person to serve as the executor of the will and explicitly authorizes that individual to carry out the tasks that the will specifies.
+Who would respond effectively in the event that you suddenly die or become incapacitated?
+Who can take care of things in a time of great stress?
+Who would do it with sensitivity and understanding?
+Who would take care of the details, making sure nothing is overlooked?
+Who is the best person to talk to your clients?

 COORDINATED PLANNING

-YOUR OFFICE, ITS KEYS, AND ITS SECURITY
+YOUR OFFICE, ITS KEY, AND ITS SECURITY

 YOUR SCHEDULE